A two night, two day bourbon itinerary discovering seven bourbon distilleries, all within 25 miles of Lexington, Kentucky.

 Take the scenic route back to Lexington.
 From US 60, take 1681, just after crossing under I 64.
 This is Old Frankfort Pike, one of Kentucky's best scenic byways.
 You'll pass farms and fences made of dry laid limestone, the same limestone that underlies the pastures of the Bluegrass Region, helping to build the strong bones of championship horses.
 Just before you hit downtown, you'll go right past the Lexington's historic Distillery District.
 Call ahead and pop in at Barrel House Distilling to sample their Bourbon.
 (859) 259-015.

-For evening entertainment, take a carriage ride through downtown Lexington.
+For evening entertainment, take a stroll past the illuminated fountains in downtown's Triangle Park.
 Need something a little move lively?
 Check out the calendar at www.visitlex.com and see what's going on while you're in town.